opensearch-project/reporting/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: 🎆 Feature request
 about: Request a feature in this project
-title: '[FEATURE]'
+title: ''
-labels: 'enhancement, untriaged'
+labels: ["type/enhancement", "level/task"]
 assignees: ''
 ---
 **Is your feature request related to a problem?**